Tissue shape from cell-scale active tensions: Tension networks with pressure differentials

 So far, we have defined a discrete conformal map on a triangulation.
 However, we are interested in applying such a map to the dual cell tesselation (to our knowledge, this has not been studied in the mathematics literature).

 To make this idea precise, we use \emph{multiplicatively weighted Voronoi tessellations} (MWVTs, also known as circular Voronoi or Dirichlet partitions~\cite{Ash.Bolker1986,Noll.etal2020}).
 MWVTs construct a circular arc polygonal (CAP) tessellation from a set of seed points $\tvec_i^\mathrm{C}$ and multiplicative weights $\uplambda_i$.
-This notation anticipates that the seed points will be the image of the tension vertices $\tvec_i$ under a discrete conformal map \cite{Springborn.etal2008} with conformal factors $\uplambda_i$.
+The superscript C anticipates that the seed points will be the image of the tension vertices $\tvec_i$ under a discrete conformal map with conformal factors $\uplambda_i$.
 A MWVT cell $i$ is defined as the set of points $\rvec$ in the plane closest to vertex $\tvec_i^\mathrm{C}$, using a multiplicatively weighted (``conformal'') distance